Last Updated on August 7, 2022 by Max

 The Pesco-Mediterranean eating style is primarily a plant-rich diet, but fish and seafood provide the preferable animal food sources.
 Due to fish and seafood, the Pesco-Mediterranean diet is rich in u-3FA, zinc, iodine, selenium, B vitamins, calcium, and magnesium.
 Moreover, fish and seafood give high-quality protein, which is important for the building and sustaining of muscle and bone tissues.

 When choosing fish, it is prudent to pick low-mercury fish, such as salmon, sardines, trout, herring, and anchovies.
-All of them are high in u-3FA, and scallops, shrimp, lobster, oysters, and clams, which are also low in mercury.
+All of them are high in u-3FA, and scallops, shrimp, lobster, oysters, and clams, are also low in mercury.
 Upon cooking, use lower temperatures until flesh is opaque; avoid charring or burning fish/seafood, which can cause carcinogenic compounds.

 Extra virgin olive oil (EVOO).